ruimengshao/cse_584_final/README.md

 The link to "Faulty Science Questions" is: "https://docs.google.com/spreadsheets/d/1H_vUKG5Gc62Vus1U29s09x0bR2jkvVl3aJOYlE6CIOg/edit?usp=sharing"

-However, as the date of November, 30th, 2024, the faulty questions like examples showed in the final project descriptions no longer fools the top-level LLMs like: Chatgpt, gemini-1.5-pro, claude-3.0
+As of November 30, 2024, top-performing large language models, such as ChatGPT, Gemini 1.5 Pro, and Claude 3.0, are no longer easily misled by faulty or adversarial questions, as demonstrated in the examples from final project descriptions.